 Taste: Still that element of raw youth.
 It’s there in the arrival and comes back in the finish.
 In between there’s notes of caramel and toffee.
 Muesli with honey.
 Brambles… and a wee bit of cocoa.
 Young but not unpleasant.

-Value for money: Another single cask priced at £60 and once again best viewed, I feel, as a work in progress.
+Thoughts: Another single cask priced at £60 and once again best viewed, I feel, as a work in progress.
 It is a glimpse at what this distillery can become in the years ahead.
-That’s not to say it’s undrinkable now – it’s actually quite pleasant though the young, new-make character can’t be ignored and may be slightly off-putting to some.
+That’s not to say it’s undrinkable now – it’s just that the young, new-make character can’t be ignored and may be slightly off-putting to some.

-Another promising sign that the distillery are onto something, and the bordeaux influence seems to work well with their distillery character.
-This is one I’d be very keen to revisit in a year or two.
-In fact a combination between of this and the first dram could make for an excellent permanent expression in the Dartmoor range.
+Another indicator that the distillery may be onto something and the bordeaux influence seems to work well with their distillery character.
+I’d be very keen to revisit this style in a year or two.
+In fact a combination of this and the first dram could make for an excellent permanent expression in the Dartmoor range.

 Ex-Oloroso Sherry Cask